 Mr. Thomsen joined the Company in 2022 as Vice President, Chief People and Digital Officer.
 He was appointed as an executive officer of the Company in 2022.
 In his current role, he is responsible for multiple global functions, including Human Resources, Business Process Improvement and Digital.
-As part of our transformation to world-class, Mr. Thomsen is leading a digital strategy to enhance our culture and create a world-class employee experience that attracts and retains talent at SEE.
-Prior to joining the Company, Mr. Thomsen served as a Partner at McKinsey & Company from 2006 to 2022, where he focused on driving growth and digital transformation for private equity-owned and publicly listed companies in North America, Europe and Asia.
+Prior to joining the Company, Mr. Thomsen served as a Partner at McKinsey & Company, where he worked from 2006 to 2022, where he focused on driving growth and digital transformation for private equity-owned and publicly listed companies in North America, Europe and Asia.
 Before this, he worked in the finance and investment sector where he spent time at an investment bank in Scandinavia.

-Ms. Yang was named Vice President, SEE Automation Finance Leader and Treasurer of the Company in 2022.
+Ms. Yang was named Vice President, Treasurer, Investor Relations and Strategic Growth Finance in 2022.
 She was appointed as an executive officer of the Company in 2022.
-In her current role, she is responsible for all treasury functions and provides financial leadership for SEE's equipment and automation business.
-In addition, she manages the Company's Investor Relations and enterprise risk management.
-She joined Sealed Air in 2014 as Americas Finance Director for the Protective business, and has held various leadership positions throughout her career with the Company including Global Finance Director for Food, Vice President of the Global Commercial Finance team and Vice President of Corporate Financial Planning and Analysis.
-Prior to joining Sealed Air, Susan held various finance roles for the Dow Chemical Company from 2009 to 2014 and Rohm & Haas Company from 2001 to 2009.
+In her current role, she is responsible for all treasury functions, investor relations and enterprise risk management.
+In addition, she provides financial leadership for SEE's equipment and automation business.
+She joined the Company in 2014 as Americas Finance Director for the Protective business, and has held various leadership positions throughout her career with the Company including Global Finance Director for Food, Vice President of the Global Commercial Finance team and Vice President of Corporate Financial Planning and Analysis.
+Prior to joining the Company, Ms. Yang held various finance roles at the Dow Chemical Company from 2009 to 2014 and Rohm & Haas Company from 2001 to 2009.